jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration1Requirements.md

 - a _mainpage.h_ file that serves as the homepage of your automated documentation.
 This is an introduction to the code to other programmers who might be new to the project and need to know how to obtain it, configure it, compile it, and execute it.
 After you complete lab 9, you should have a mainpage.h file that you can extend in your `project/src` directory.

-- fully documented classes and methods.
+- full documentation for new classes and methods.

 - a discussion of at least two ways in which you could have implemented the bus factory.
 The discussion should clearly describe each possible implementation (use a UML diagram), and discuss at least one pro and one con of implementing each of the alternatives.
 Finally, you should specify which alternative you implemented, and why.